Applied Part 3. Project Constitution: First Rules Referendum

 > out/node-not-ready-constitution-review.json

-The referendum is conveniently trained on a replay scenario.
-Three identical unknown incidents create proposal.md, agents vote, and the accepted amendment goes to change_log with a decision hash.
+It is convenient to practice the referendum on a replay scenario.
+Three identical unknown incidents create proposal.md, agents vote, and the accepted amendment goes into change_log with a decision hash.

-Example: a temporary rule hotfix_ticketing_flood may permit simplified ticket routing for 12 hours.
-Condition — presence of a checkpoint and preservation of the immutable prohibition on audit loss.
-After acceptance, check that the amendment did not become indefinite.
-Verify that ttl, rollback_condition, decision_hash, and activation_time are visible in the repository together with the change record.
+Example: a temporary rule hotfix_ticketing_flood may allow simplified ticket routing for 12 hours.
+The condition is a checkpoint and the preservation of the immutable prohibition on audit loss.
+After adoption, check that the amendment has not become indefinite.
+Make sure that ttl, rollback_condition, decision_hash, and activation_time are visible in the repository together with the change record.

 Summary

-constitution.md sets for auto-remediation the boundary between what the agent can adapt and what it has no right to disable for local optimization.
+constitution.md sets, for auto-remediation, the boundary between what the agent can adapt and what it has no right to disable for the sake of local optimization.

-The roles of layers in this boundary are:
+The roles of the layers in this boundary are:

 - invariants protect backups, audit, data, and critical zones;